Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 ## Currently developing/refactoring features

 ## TO-DO
-- [ ] Optimize history to be updated in reeal-time and share the same hsitory between folders (export PROMPT_COMMAND='history -a; history -r') Also change filesize
 - [ ] Update and construct readme and help message
 - [ ] Add examples (images) of a working environement after applying the customizer in Linux
 - [ ] Add final & to alias of gitk  (git_aliases), pluma, VS code,  so is always launched in background